First Day!

 Hello, everyone!
 The fifth day of our journey involved learning about some fascinating Chinese engineering and hiking up and down one of China’s most famous Daoist Mountains.

 The first thing we did was visit the Dujianyan, the ancient irrigation system that gives Dujianyan City its name.
-The system was LoC2017 - the students-8302_2created during the Qin Dynasty in 256 BC to help farmers.
+The system was created during the Qin Dynasty in 256 BC to help farmers.
 It runs on the Minjiang, the longest tributary of the Yangtze.
 Initially, the Minjiang came down from the Min mountains, making nearby farmlands vulnerable to flooding.
 In order to harness the power of the river, Li Bing — the governor of Shu during the Qin Dynasty — developed a method of channeling and dividing the water rather than simply creating a dam.

 We walked around the Dujiangyan, exploring the three main constructions that work together for maximum efficiency.
 These constructions are the Yuzui, the Feishayan, and the Baopingkou.
 The Yuzui is an artificial levee that divides the water into inner and outer streams.
 The inner stream is deep and narrow so that it carries around 60% of the river’s flow into irrigation systems during the dry seasons.
 The Feishayan is an opening that connects the two streams for protection against flooding.
 It allows the natural swirling of the water to drain out excess water from the inner stream into the outer stream.
 The Baopinkou distributes the water from the system into the farmlands of the Chengdu plain through the mountain.